percona/cloud-tools/doc/Account.rst

 When you log in, click your account name in the top right and select **Manage**.
 The following tabs are available:

-:Account: In this tab you can set your first name, last name, and time zone.
+:Account: In this tab, you can set your first name, last name, and time zone.
   You can also delete your account.
-:Security: In this tab you can change your account password.
+:Security: In this tab, you can change your account password.
-:Organizations: In this tab you can see the organizations to which your account is assigned and add other organizations.
+:Organizations: In this tab, you can see the organizations to which your account is assigned, add and manage other organizations.

 .. note:: Every organization has a unique API key.
    You specify it when installing *Percona Agent*.